Andrew Ginther: 20072015: Columbus City Council

 In February 2007, Ginther was appointed to the Columbus City Council to fill an unexpired term after the resignation of Matt Habash.
-He was elected to a new term as a member of City Council in November 2007, was reelected as a member in 2009, and on January 3, 2011 was selected to replace Michael C. Mentel as Council president, becoming the youngest City Council president in the history of Columbus at age 35.
+He was elected to a new term as a member of City Council in November 2007, was reelected as a member in 2009, and on January 3, 2011, was selected to replace Michael C. Mentel as Council president, becoming the youngest City Council president in the history of Columbus at age 35.
 In 2011 Ginther accepted a new position as vice president of Community Affairs and Outreach for nonprofit Children's Hunger Alliance.
 He remained City Council president through the end of 2015.

 2016present: Mayor of Columbus

+Elections

 In March 2015, Ginther and fellow Democrat Zach Scott, the former Franklin County, Ohio Sheriff, were selected in a primary election by Columbus voters to compete in the November 2015 general election to replace retiring Columbus Mayor Michael B. Coleman (D).
+Ginther, endorsed by Coleman, was the projected frontrunner to be elected but faced controversy over issues with Redflex Traffic Systems when an executive of the company was found guilty of bribery charges in dealings with the city of Columbus.
+Although Ginther was never mentioned in the court documents for participating in this, Scott used the controversy to attack his campaign.
+Ginther beat a previous record for fundraising and spending during his campaign by raising $3 million.
 In the general election on November 3, 2015, Ginther defeated Scott with 59% of the vote.

-In 2019, Ginther was reelected unopposed as mayor of Columbus.
+In 2019, Ginther was re-elected unopposed as mayor of Columbus.
+When he first submitted his bid to run, he spoke about continuing and expanding the work he had done for the city during his first term.
 During his State of the City address in February 2020, he announced initiatives to improve the city's Sullivant Avenue corridor in Franklinton and the Hilltop.

-Ginther is running for a third term in the 2023 Columbus, Ohio mayoral election.